 • Understanding interpretation and limitations of results and conclusions

 • Does the student have the required laboratory, computational, observational and design skills to obtain supporting data?

-• How well does the display explain itself?
-Does it attract attention?
+• Does it attract attention?

 • Logical organization of materials

 • What parts of the display did the student create?
 Were others involved?